mark-claypool/names-n-pics/README.md

 class with a decent-sized photo for each.

-It's designed to work with the classlists created by Workday, which (at WPI) only have a thumbnail version of the photo embedded in a list of class information.
-The script extracts each photo to a decent size and includes it with a name.
+It's designed to work with the classlists created by Workday, which (at WPI) only have a thumbnail version of the student photos, and these are embedded in a list with all the class information.
+The script extracts each photo to a decent size and includes it with just a name.
 This may be useful for, say, learning the names of students in a class.

 Following these instructions requires the tools: